The Listening Housewife

 The Listening Housewife (1655) is an oil on panel painting by the Dutch painter Nicolaes Maes.
 It is an example of Dutch Golden Age painting and is part of the collection of the Royal Collection of the United Kingdom.

 This painting shows a woman as eavesdropper, a theme in interiors painted several times by Maes in the 1650s.
 There is a pair of lovers in the cellar that the woman is amused by, and her look directly at the viewer invites a collaborative peek at what they are doing.
+Another version of this painting, also painted by Maes, is on display in the Wallace Collection.